Mt Feathertop seen from Mount Hotham

 Contingency explorer MVP version

-The contingency explorer reuses the existing planning solver for each contingency but excludes relevant chargers per scenario.
+The contingency explorer reuses the existing planning solver for each contingency but excludes the unavailable chargers in each scenario.
 Also a pretty neat solution requiring minimal changes, and each contingency is in fact an entirely new plan!

 Crushing constraints

-The exclusion constraints require that unavailable chargers had previously been visited in the baseline plan order, but without any charging.
-I additionally scrapped previous no-backtracking constraints to provide more contingency options.
+The exclusion constraints require that unavailable chargers had previously been visited in the baseline plan order, but without any charging, while contingency plans may disregard previous no-backtracking constraints in order to provide more options.

 Corralling complexity

-The UX for backtracking is still evolving, as it is for the contingency explorer overall.
-While contingencies in general are a cascading or branching set of options for each charging stop (a dozen or more in total for a trip like Melbourne to Sydney), we don’t necessarily want to expose all this complexity, as on the left below.
+I’m still evolving the UX for backtracking, as for the contingency explorer overall.
+While contingencies in general are a cascading or branching set of options for each charging stop, we don’t necessarily want to expose all this complexity, as on the left below.
 A simpler version may be to show some number of alternatives per charging stop, as on the right.

-But after all this we can now explore the contingencies that provide the resilience for this trip and many others in trippler!
+But after all this we can now explore up-front the specific contingencies that provide the resilience for this trip and many others in trippler!

 The carnival is over